ID56/Blood-Donation/README.md

 # Logistic-Regression-for-Blood-Donation
-A logistic regression model for predicting whether a person will donate blood or not in a certain month, given previous donation data.
+A model for predicting whether a person will donate blood or not in a certain month, given previous donation data.

 #For DrivenData's Blood Donation competition, https://www.drivendata.org/competitions/2/warm-up-predict-blood-donations/